AdobeDocs/document-cloud-learn.en/help/acrobat/advanced-tasks/action.md

 # Action Wizard

-Create an action to automatically apply a set of commands to one or multiple files. *Available in Acrobat Pro DC only*.
+Create an action to automatically apply a set of commands to one or multiple files.

+>[!NOTE]
+>
+>Available in Acrobat Pro DC only.

 1. In Acrobat Pro DC, select **Action Wizard** from the Tools center or pane.